kalpeshbadgujar3/thinkbridge/README.md

 ## Technical implementation
 Developed application can be considered as loosely coupled stand-alone application.
 We can deploy such applications on same or different servers.
 Such environment can benefit in individual frontend or backend development/deployment and performance boost in async way.
-The application has two major factors, frontend which is developed using angular and backend developed using asp.net wep API.
+The application has two major factors, frontend which is developed using angular and backend developed using asp.net web API.

 ###### Frontend architecture
 Beginner development appoach is followed to develop frontend architecture where a component interact with web api using HTTP client.
 Tried to use Angular material for design but had some issues so its working partially, focused on functionality.
 Reactive form is used for form implementation, gives more control using ts file.
-Some inline styles are used for basic grid strcture design.
+Some inline styles are used for basic grid structure design.

 ###### Backend architecture
 Intermediate/Expert approach is followed to develop backend architecture considering performance(async programing), generic and reusable code, use of OOPS concepts(interface,DI).
-Backend architecture includes several libraries holding individual objective i.e. N-Tier architecture, please find the details as below:
+Backend architecture includes several libraries i.e. N-Tier architecture holding individual objective, please find the details as below:
 1. WebAPI startup project (ShopBridge)
 	- This is the entry point project to which frontend application interacts directly.
 	- All APIs can be created under **ShopBridge\Controllers\api** directory.
 	- Includes single API at the moment i.e. ItemController with getAllItems() and AddItem() methods.
 	- Uploaded images can be found under **ShopBridge\uploads\images** directory.
 	- This project holds reference of DataContract, Helper, Managers, MasterInterface and UnityContainer libraries.
-Each library target single responsibility.
+Each library targets single responsibility.
 	Lets discuss objective/benefits of each library one by one below.

 2. DataContract